-The best lawn sweepers are fast and efficient at picking up leaves, grass clippings, and even pine needles, giving your yard a pristine look.
-These machines collect yard waste in a hopper for the homeowner to dump, making it easy to add the debris to a woodline, burn pile, or load it up into eco-friendly lawn bags.
+The best lawn sweepers quickly and efficiently gather leaves, grass clippings, and even pine needles, giving your yard a pristine look.
+The clever machines use cylindrical brushes that reach into the grass to pull out debris, which it then collects in a hopper, making it easy to add the waste to a burn pile or to load into eco-friendly lawn bags.

 Before You Buy a Lawn Sweeper

 Lawn sweepers, also known as leaf sweepers, tend to be best suited to lawns that demand a manicured appearance.
 But these devices fill up with grass clippings and leaves quickly, particularly in yards with dense foliage.
 Before fully clearing a denser yard, there are usually frequent stops to empty the hopper, which is a sturdy bag attached to a metal frame that captures debris.